onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
     :id: R-894004
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca
     :updated: dublin

-    When the xNF sets up a HTTP or HTTPS connection to the collector, it **MUST** provide a username and password to the DCAE VES Collector for HTTP Basic Authentication.
+    When the VNF or PNF sets up a HTTP or HTTPS connection to the collector, it **MUST** provide a username and password to the DCAE VES Collector for HTTP Basic Authentication.